em3ndez/tiny-web-server/README.md

 The `TinyWeb.Server` class allows you to create an HTTP server with minimal configuration.
 You can define routes for different HTTP methods (GET, POST, PUT, DELETE) and attach handlers to process requests.
 The server supports:

 - **Path-based Routing**: Define endpoints with path parameters and handle requests dynamically.
+Paths can be nested to create a hierarchical structure, allowing for organized and intuitive route management.
 - **Static File Serving**: Serve static files from a specified directory with automatic content type detection.
 - **Filters**: Apply filters to requests for pre-processing or access control.
 - Fairly open